conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "Ethiopia?
 Why?"

-"This would be a good time to tell you that Ethipia does not use the [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), but [has its own](https://en.wikipedia.org/wiki/Ethiopian_calendar) - a year has 12 months of 30 days and then a 13th month that has either 5 or 6 days, depending on if it is a leap year."
+"This would be a good time to tell you that Ethiopia does not use the [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), but [has its own](https://en.wikipedia.org/wiki/Ethiopian_calendar) - a year has 12 months of 30 days and then a 13th month that has either 5 or 6 days, depending on if it is a leap year."

 "What?!"

 "There are also a bunch of other calendars used besides those two.
 [Hebrew](https://en.wikipedia.org/wiki/Hebrew_calendar), for example.
-And The [Egypticn](https://en.wikipedia.org/wiki/Egyptian_calendar).
+And The [Egyptian](https://en.wikipedia.org/wiki/Egyptian_calendar).
 And some others I forget.
 You'll have to research them."

 "I thought birthdays was a very simple concept!
 How hard can it be?"